Master Services Agreement: Definition, What's Included

 - Expectations

-- How conflicts and other issues should be handled
+- How conflicts and other issues should be handled.

-What Are the Goals of a Master Services Agreement?
+What are the Goals of a Master Services Agreement?

 The MSA simplifies the negotiation process when drafting new contracts between the parties, allowing everyone to proceed with an overall understanding of how they should work together.
 It should state what each party must do to honor their side of the agreement.
 The overall goal of a master services agreement is to make the contract process faster and simplify future contract processes.

-What Should a Master Services Agreement Include?
+Key Components of a Master Services Agreement

 When you are drafting an MSA, you will want to focus on a few main points: